 - Pull total revenue for the period.

-- Estimate the portion attributable to marketing vs. organic/direct (use your analytics platform's channel breakdown or apply a consistent attribution assumption).
+- Estimate the portion attributable to marketing versus organic or direct, using your analytics platform's channel breakdown or a consistent attribution assumption.

 - Apply the net ROI formula using attributed revenue and gross margin.

 Consistency matters more than precision here.
-Use the same methodology each period so trends are comparable even if the absolute number has an attribution margin of error.
+Stick to the same methodology each period so trends stay comparable even with some attribution margin of error baked in.

 Attribution Challenges

 Most customer journeys involve multiple touchpoints.
-A customer might discover your brand via a Google search, return via a social ad two weeks later, read a blog post from organic search, then convert after clicking an email.
-Last-click gives all credit to email; first-click gives it all to paid search.
+A customer might discover your brand through a Google search, return via a social ad two weeks later, read a blog post from organic search, then convert after clicking an email.
+Last-click hands all the credit to email.
+First-click hands it all to paid search.

 Common Mistakes

-Using revenue instead of gross profit.
-This overstates ROI for any business with meaningful COGS.
-A 300% revenue ROI with 60% COGS is a 60% net ROI — very different.
+Using revenue instead of gross profit overstates ROI for any business with meaningful COGS.
+A 300% revenue ROI with 60% COGS works out to a 60% net ROI, which is a very different number.

-Excluding indirect costs.
-If your marketing team of three people spends 50% of their time on a campaign, that salary cost belongs in the denominator.
-Excluding it inflates ROI.
+Excluding indirect costs is another common gap.
+If your three-person marketing team spends half its time on a campaign, that salary cost belongs in the denominator.
+Leaving it out inflates ROI.

-Mixing time periods.
-Campaign spend often precedes revenue by weeks or months.
-Make sure the revenue window you are measuring aligns with when the campaign ran, not when you happen to be reporting.
+Mixing time periods causes trouble too.
+Campaign spend often precedes revenue by weeks or months, so make sure the revenue window you're measuring lines up with when the campaign actually ran, not when you happen to be reporting.

 Key Terms